playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 Starting with Play 2.6, query string parameters will not be bound to a form instance anymore when using [`bindFromRequest()`](api/scala/play/api/data/Form.html#bindFromRequest\(\)\(implicitrequest:play.api.mvc.Request[_]\):play.api.data.Form[T]) in combination with `POST`, `PUT` or `PATCH` requests.

-Static methods which where already deprecated in 2.5 (e.g. `DynamicForm.form()`) where removed in this release.
+Static methods which were already deprecated in 2.5 (e.g. `DynamicForm.form()`) were removed in this release.
 Refer to the [[Play 2.5 Migration Guide|Migration25]] for details on how to migrate, in case you still use them.

 ### Java Form Changes